-Controlling Asbestos in Work Sites
+Controlling Asbestos in the Workplace

 Asbestos fibers cannot be removed after they are inhaled or ingested into the lungs or abdomen.
 Over time, this causes severe tissue damage that can trigger cancer.

 Today, asbestos is a known carcinogen (cancer-causing material).
 The mineral also causes dangerous non-cancerous diseases.

 None of these workers knew the potentially deadly health risks until they had already been exposed.